 Throughout his 15-year legal career, Mr. McCartan has been committed to three things: preparedness, creativity, and empathy.
 With respect to the first two, “a good attorney knows to have all required tools in his bag when he walks into the court house; a great attorney does innovative and clever things with those tools.”
 Chris feels the third prong of his representation is the most important: understanding his clients’ positions in the circumstances they’re facing.
 “As defense attorneys, we represent a lot of great people accused of some less-than-flattering things.
 Whether guilty, innocent, or somewhere in the middle, zealous representation starts with understanding what lies behind the name and case number attached to the client.”

 Away from the office, Chris is married to Michelle, a Cabarrus County School Teacher, and they have two children: Brodie and Sally.
 Chris was a two-term Chairman of the Cabarrus County Republican Party, and was also a member of the Party’s Board At-Large prior to being elected.
 He is Co-President of Carolina Miners Lacrosse, a youth lacrosse organization based in Cabarrus County, a Habitat for Humanity Board Member, and swims with the Sailfish Masters.

-Check back in with us next week to meet our other North Carolina Criminal Defense Attorney mastermind at McCartan Law, Courtney Neal.
+Check back in with us this October to meet our other North Carolina Criminal Defense Attorney mastermind at McCartan Law, Courtney Neal.

 Mandatory Minimum Sentences in North Carolina : a DWI snippet, and a lot about Drugs